-Some members have worked in a wide range of schools throughout Vermont and beyond while others bring expertise from restorative justice work in their community justice centers.
-Many have experience in both the community and school level restorative justice work.
+Some members have worked in a wide range of schools throughout Vermont and beyond while others bring expertise from restorative justice work to their community justice centers.
+Many have experience in both community and school-level restorative justice work.

 Annie O’ShaughnessyCo-Founder of Starling Collaborative